chocolateboy/gm-storage/README.md

 ```

 Iterates over each key/value pair in the store, passing them to the callback,
-along with the store itself, and binding the optional second parameter to `this`
+along with the store itself, and binding the optional second argument to `this`
 inside the callback.

 #### get